NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 ```

 ## HDRI maps
-You need to download HDRI maps to illuminate the scene.
-You can find some freely on [polyhaven](https://polyhaven.com/hdris).
+You will need to download HDRI maps to illuminate the scene.
+These can be found freely on [polyhaven](https://polyhaven.com/hdris).
 For testing purposes, you can download a single one here:
 ```
 wget https://www.dropbox.com/s/na3vo8rca7feoiq/teatro_massimo_2k.hdr